Work with a view: New water tower taking shape

-The water tower at the corner of Newton Avenue and Fountain Street is making a big impact on the community, changing its skyline for decades to come and awing residents as it takes shape.
-The new tower, replacing one built in 1938, will hold 1 million gallons of water and cost $7 million.
+The water tower at the corner of Newton Avenue and Fountain Street is making a big impact on the community, changing its skyline for decades.
+The new tower, replacing one built in 1938, holds 1 million gallons of water and cost $7 million.
 At 200 feet tall – 20 stories – it stands about 65 feet higher than the original tower.

-Designed by Bolton & Menk engineering, Phoenix Fabricators is building the tower.
+Designed by Bolton & Menk engineering, Phoenix Fabricators built the tower.

 The crews started by laying a sound foundation to support the structure, which will weigh a total of 9.24 million pounds or 4,620 tons when filled with water: